KaplanAlex/kivy-demo/README.md

 ## Multi-Screen Application

-A three screen application with a few features
+A three screen application with a few features on each screen.

 ### Usage